kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 will rollout across nodes.
 -->

+- Enabling the feature gate will enable the field to be written and therefore invoke validation of the field.
+- Disabling the feature gate will drop the ability to consume the capacity in scheduling so that the `consumedCapacities` in the allocation result should be also dropped.
+If the external party uses the reference to this field to manage the QoS-aware devices, it may fail if there is no handler.
+- Disabling the feature gate is equivalent to unset `allowMultipleAllocations` and `sharingPolicy`, the scheduler will handle as described in [this previous section](#handles-device-updates-for-allowmultipleallocations-and-sharingpolicy).

 ###### What specific metrics should inform a rollback?

 <!--
 What signals should users be paying attention to when the feature is young that might indicate a serious problem?
 -->

+N/A

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?